nimakam/nimakam-notes/stable-coin/ecosystem.md

 Community's potential points of common belief:

-- **On-chain governance minimization** - Skepticism of governance through tokens, and belief in minimizing it.
+- **Maximizing governance decentralization** - Skepticism of governance through tokens, and belief in minimizing it, in order to further decentralize protocols.
+Some benefits are resistance to capture and capital efficiency.
-- **Truth as schelling point** - Community members believing that they can sustainably profit from helping operate and interacting with the system, and thus its continuous operation based on truthful price feed information is in everyone's interest.
-That is, truth is the system's schelling point.
+- **Market truth as schelling point** - The common belief that truth can become the ecosystem's schelling point.
+Community members and ecosystem participants believing they can sustainably benefit from helping operate and interacting with the system, and that truthfully reported price feed information is in everyone's interest.
+- **Crypto-sovereignty** - The belief that sufficiently decentralized public blockchains as a whole from an unconventional sovereign jurisdiction on the internet, one that lacks many of the restrictions and friction points of today's geographical jurisdiction, and is more suitable for free economic activity.
+This consists of a few other shared beliefs around censorship resistance, decentralization and trust minimization.
-- **Crypto-nationalism** - (as opposed to maximalism) is the allegiance to, and feeling of belonging to, a specific public blockchain, and that it forms a unconventional sovereign nation on the internet.
-This often overlaps with the following beliefs also:
+- **Crypto-nationalism** - (a better and alternative definition of token maximalism) is the sometime exclusive allegiance to a specific public blockchain.
+It consists of the following set of beliefs:
+  - **Citizenship** - Belief and feeling of belonging to that specific public blockchains community
+  - **Inclusive nationalism** - The specific blockchain represents the best potential unconventional sovereign jurisdiction on the internet, which is akin to a nation.
+Membership in this group or nation is not mutually exclusive to others.
+  - **Exclusive nationalism** - More extreme versions of crypto-nationalism will advocate for exclusive citizenship in many contexts, at the cost of other public blockchains.
-  - The native digital asset of this specific public blockchain is the most trust-minimized and is a superior store of value.
+  - **Exceptionalism** - The native digital asset of this specific public blockchain is the most trust-minimized and is a superior store of value.
-  - The specific blockchain will become the most ubiquitously used public blockchain in the future.
+  - **Futurism** - The specific blockchain will become the most ubiquitously used public blockchain in the future, and will transform our digital lives.